aFarkas/lazysizes/README.md

 ##Contributing
 Fixes, PRs and issues are always welcome, make sure to create a new branch from the **master** (not the gh-pages branch), validate against JShint and test in all browsers.
 In case of an API/documentation change make sure to also document it here in the readme.md.

-##Available plugins
+##Available plugins in this repo

 ###[RIAS plugin](plugins/rias)
 The [RIAS plugin](plugins/rias) plugin enables lazySizes to hook into any third party (ReSrc, Pixtulate, mobify, WURFL's Image Tailor ...) or self hosted restful responsive image service (responsive image on demand).
 It makes responsive images even more easier without any need for another third party script.

 ###[OPTIMUMX plugin](plugins/optimumx)
 The ``srcset`` attribute with the *w* descriptor and ``sizes`` attribute automatically also includes high DPI images.
-But each image has a different optimal pixel density, which might be smaller than the pixel density of your device (2x or 3x).
+But each image has a different optimal pixel density, which might be lower (1.5x) than the pixel density of your device (2x or 3x).
 This information is unknown to the browser and therefore can't be optimized for.
 The [lazySizes optimumx extension](plugins/optimumx) gives you more control to trade between perceived quality vs. perceived performance.

 ###[unveilhooks plugin](plugins/unveilhooks)
 The [unveilhooks plugin](plugins/unveilhooks) plugin enables lazySizes to lazyload background images, widgets/components/scripts, styles and video/audio elements.